zeffii/GL-fillet/README.markdown

     - back into editmode, hit Check Vertex.
 The fillet should start drawing
     - adjust the settings to satisfy
     - hold shift and press numpad_plus / numpad_minus to adjust the segments
     - hit Enter to apply the fillet, or Esc to stop drawing.

+    Things to avoid
+    - avoid pressing Check vertex if the fillet is already drawing.
+    - don't try this on geometry that doesn't have all it's transforms applied (rotation,location,scale)
+    - telling me it doesn't work, without an error message or .blend case file.

 Objective